 The provisions of this Act are in addition to, and not in substitution for, the requirements of any other law of Western Australia (whether passed or made before or after the commencement of this section).

+Note for this section:

-Note: The equivalent section in the Commonwealth Act deals with the relationship of that Act to other Commonwealth laws.
+The equivalent section in the Commonwealth Act deals with the relationship of that Act to other Commonwealth laws.

 Division 4 — Provisions to facilitate a nationally consistent scheme